MeikBehr/Join/README.md

 # JOIN – Kanban Task Management App

 JOIN is a web-based task management application inspired by the Kanban workflow.
 Users can create, edit, organize, and assign tasks to contacts.
-The goal of this project was to build a fully functional single-page application with clean logic, structured code, and a responsive user interface.
+The application is designed as a single-page frontend project with structured logic, clean UI and responsive layout.

+This repository is based on a collaborative training project.
+My personal focus and contribution are clearly documented below.

 ## 🔧 Tech Stack
 - HTML5